mojpalac/mojpalac/docs/books/kotlin_coroutines/kotlin_coroutines.md

 }
 ```

-When another element with the same key is added, just like in a map, the new element replaces the previous one.
+When another element with the same key is added, just like in a `map`, the new element replaces the previous one.

 ```kotlin
 fun main() {